 Platis Gialos is a very well organized beach near the famous party beach of Psarou.
 A big range of water sports and water games are available here, including jet ski, water ski, wakeboard, wakeskate, wake surf, snorkeling, canoes, tube and banana rides.
 For visitors who want to try something new, there is a water sports school with qualified instructors to show you the basics and how to stay safe in the sea.

 Platis Gialos is a family-friendly beach with a shallow entry to the sea and a lot of facilities to have a meal or a coffee.
 Some of the restaurants offer sunbeds and umbrellas for rent.
 There is also a supermarket, kiosks and a boutique on the site.

 Many celebrities and VIPs choose Elia beach for their sunbathing or swimming, as it is fully organized, not very crowded and has everything for a relaxing day next to the sea.
 Elia is the longest sandy beach in Mykonos.
 Facilities include a playground for kids, restaurants and cafes, sun loungers and umbrellas.
 Nudists have their own spot here, at the one end of the beach.
 Water sports that can be found at Elia are jet skis, water skis and para-sailing.

 Agrari is a quiet beach, not far from Elia.
-There are only one restaurant and one bar here and the landscape is rather wild.
+There is only one restaurant and one bar here and the landscape is rather wild.
 Half of the beach is rocky making it ideal for snorkeling.
-Agrari has a water sports school and a few sun beds and umbrellas.
+Agrari has a water sports school and a few sunbeds and umbrellas.